Vidarious/Expired_Curator_2/resource/lib/session/doc/README.md

 public static bool App::DeleteCookie ([ string $name = NULL ])
 ```

 DeleteCookie allows you to delete cookies.
+Pass the name of cookie to delete.
+You will receive back TRUE if deletion was OK and FALSE if not.

 ```php
 $mySessionObject::DeleteCookie('myCookie');